danielmejiadev/slots-machine/README.md

   - If the user wins the round, their session credit is increased by the amount from the server response, else it is deducted by 1.
 - Include a button on the screen that says "CASH OUT"
 - BONUS: when the user hovers it, there is 50% chance that button moves in a random direction by 300px, and 40% chance that it becomes unclickable (this roll should be done on client side).
 If they succeed to hit it, credits from session are moved to their account.

-### Evaluation Criteria

-- *Node* best practices
-- Design: A well thought out API and UI components that can be communicated with others.
-- Correctness: does the solution perform in sensible, thought-out ways?
-- Maintainability: is the code written in a clean, maintainable way?
-- BONUD - Testing: was the system adequately tested?

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The Piiq Technologies Team